Gillian Taylforth: EastEnders

 On 19 February 1985, Taylforth appeared as Kathy Beale in the first episode of the BBC's new soap opera EastEnders.
 This role earned her huge popularity and public recognition on British television.
 Taylforth was in the show until 1998, when she opted to leave.
-During her time on the show, Taylforth’s character covered an array of serious issues including rape, domestic violence, teenage pregnancy, divorce, alcoholism and meningitis.
+During her time on the show, Taylforth's character covered an array of serious issues including rape, domestic violence, teenage pregnancy, divorce, alcoholism and meningitis.

 Kathy is one of the longest running characters to feature in the soap.
 She made a brief return in 1999 for the storyline to aid the departure of her brother-in-law Grant, played by actor Ross Kemp.
 Kathy left Albert Square again on 6 January 2000.

 In 2005, press rumours suggested that Taylforth was returning to the show.
 However, this did not occur and the character of Kathy died off-screen in February 2006 in a car crash in South Africa.
 Taylforth later commented: "I was a bit upset at first because it was 13 years of my life and I didn't like the thought of being killed off.
 I thought she might come back to see Ian (her on-screen son) and have some illness.
 But that's the way it goes."

-In 2013, Taylforth said it was a mistake to 'kill off' her character and expressed an interest in coming ‘back from the dead’.
+In 2013, Taylforth said it was a mistake to 'kill off' her character and expressed an interest in coming 'back from the dead'.
 She also revealed that former producers had wanted Kathy back in EastEnders.
 At the time, an EastEnders spokesman said that producers had no plans to bring back Kathy Beale.
 However on 14 November 2014, Taylforth reprised the role of Kathy for a Children In Need special in which Ian knocks his head and sees visions of the deceased women in his life.

 On 19 February 2015, Taylforth made a surprise appearance as Kathy Beale in a live segment of the 30th anniversary episode.
 It was revealed that she had not died but instead faked her own death in South Africa in 2006.
 The BBC then confirmed Taylforth would be reprising the role of Kathy permanently.
 Kathy then made another guest appearance in May before returning in August on a regular basis.
-The BBC revealed the screen age of the character Kathy Beale, as 70 years old, in a 2020 Eastenders episode.
+The BBC revealed the screen age of the character Kathy Beale, as 70 years old, in an episode broadcast in 2020.